 Which are the other vaccines approved for children internationally?

 The US Food and Drug Administration (FDA) has authorised Pfizer-BioNTech COVID-19 vaccine for those aged 12 to 15 years old, in May.
 The European Union also cleared the vaccine for use among kids in May.

-The company will also seek clearance for use of its COVID vaccine in children aged 5 years and older, according to The New York Times.
+The company has applied for FDA approval for use of its COVID vaccine in children aged 5 years and older.

 In July, the European medicines watchdog approved the use of Moderna's mRNA COVID-19 vaccine for children aged 12 to 17.

 The EU drug regulator said the Spikevax vaccine was found safe for children aged 12 to 17 years and produced a comparable antibody response as seen in young adults aged 18 to 25 years.